-Ben Saul represents banks, non-banks, fintech and regtech companies of all sizes in a wide-range of matters, with particular expertise in retail banking and consumer financial services (CFS) issues.
-He has a full scope practice that includes handling regulatory, enforcement, litigation and transactional matters.
+Ben Saul represents banks, non-banks, fintech and regtech companies of all sizes in a wide range of matters, with particular expertise in retail banking and consumer financial services (CFS) issues.
+He has a full-scope practice that includes handling regulatory, enforcement, litigation and transactional matters.

 Ben has extensive experience representing clients in supervisory, enforcement and litigation matters involving the Consumer Financial Protection Bureau (CFPB), and has been a leader in the private bar on CFPB matters since the Bureau's inception in 2011.
 He also routinely handles matters involving the OCC, FRB, FDIC, DOJ, FTC, HUD, FinCEN, state banking and financial services authorities and state attorneys general.
 Beyond CFS issues, those matters have concerned leveraged/commercial lending, AML/BSA/OFAC, data privacy and cyber security, troubled / failed banks, corporate fiduciary duties, and financial institution fraud.
-Such matters often have involved parallel civil and class action proceedings.
+Such matters-when litigious-often have involved parallel civil and class action proceedings.

 Representation of several financial institutions in connection with efforts to comply with CFPB Consent Orders.

-Representation of multiple fintech companies on regulatory compliance matters, including establishing compliance management programs, evaluating fair lending and UDAAP risks, developing consumer complaint response systems, evaluating licensing requirements, meeting AML/HYC/OFAC requirements, and establishing bank partnerships.
+Representation of multiple fintech companies on regulatory compliance matters, including establishing compliance management programs, evaluating fair lending and UDAAP risks, developing consumer complaint response systems, evaluating licensing requirements, meeting AML/KYC/OFAC requirements, and establishing bank partnerships.

 Representation of several fintech clients in efforts to facilitate regulatory relations strategies and in discussions around product and service development and related issues involving the CFPB, FTC, and other federal and state agencies.